Karameikos and Beyond

 i.e. A fighter with a strength of 16, carrying 60 lbs, wearing Chain Mail armor would move at 40’ per turn.
 Likewise a Magic user with a strength of 10, carrying 40 lbs, wearing no armor would also move at 40’ per turn.

-Start with max HP for level 1, then roll per usual for the second level.
+Start with max HP for level 1.

 Spells and Magic